-Are your Promissory Notes Considered Securities Under the Securities Act of 1933?Added by Hawley Troxell in Business Law, News on January 31, 2013
+Are your Promissory Notes Considered Securities Under the Securities Act of 1933?Added by Hawley Troxell in Articles & Publications, Business Law on January 31, 2013

 All companies, whether start-ups, mid-market, or public, at some point in their history have borrowed money from one source or another.
 For many start-up and mid-market companies, unsecured loans are often obtained from current shareholders, family, friends, wealthy acquaintances, or other angel investors.
 Obtaining necessary financing through debt is often a necessary way to fund a company’s short-term financial needs, without unnecessarily diluting the ownership of the company.